Tochemey/goakt/changelogs/unreleased.md

   - Workers register dynamically.
 A worker set spanning nodes requires cluster mode; the remoting-only peer addresses of point-to-point are not supported.
   - `WithReliableDeliveryConfirmation` reports each worker confirmation with the producer-visible `Stored` sequence. `WithReliableChunking` and `WithReliableDurableQueue` are rejected: durability uses `WithReliableDurableWorkQueue` (`DurableWorkQueue` with per-`MessageID` `ConfirmMessage`), and reloaded unconfirmed jobs re-dispatch to current workers.

+## ⚠️ Behavior Changes

+- **Remote fire-and-forget semantics are unified on the duplex path** ([#1301](https://github.com/Tochemey/goakt/issues/1301)).
+Enqueue success returns `nil`; transport failures dead-letter with an event; a full outbound queue blocks until the caller's deadline (or `WithWriteTimeout` when none) then returns `errors.ErrRemoteSendBackpressure`.
+This matches default coalesced behavior; only the non-coalesced synchronous-error path changes.
+Ordering is per sender–target pair FIFO; at the default single ordinary lane, control may overtake user traffic and configured large destinations ride their own lane.

 ## 📚 Documentation

+- Remoting docs under `docs/advanced/remoting.mdx` cover the new configuration knobs (`WithProtocolPin`, lanes, chunking, credit window, large-message destinations) and duplex send semantics.
+See also <https://docs.goakt.dev>.
 - [architecture/RELIABLE_DELIVERY.md](architecture/RELIABLE_DELIVERY.md) documents the internals of both reliable delivery modes for contributors.
 User guides live on the reliable-delivery pages of <https://docs.goakt.dev>, and runnable single-node and cluster samples sit in `playground/issue-1296`.